What Is ERP Integration? A Complete Explanation

 Here’s more on how this type of platform can work:

-• It provides out-of-the-box connectivity to thousands of SaaS applications, databases, legacy systems, etc. via pre-built connectors and it offers automation templates—both of which should help your team implement powerful integrations and automations, quickly
+• It provides out-of-the-box connectivity to thousands of SaaS applications, databases, legacy systems, etc. via pre-built connectors and it offers automation templates—both of which should help your team implement powerful integrations and automation, quickly

 • It can ship out updates at a rapid pace, which means you don’t have to revisit and update specific integrations over time